-LeadPages is very easy to use and provides you with 65 landing page templates that are proven to convert well.
+LeadPages is very easy to use landing page software and provides you with 65 design templates that are proven to convert well.
 Why build landing pages yourself if you’re not an expert in conversion?
 Why not use templates that are proven to be effective?

-The disadvantage with LeadPages is that you don’t have the flexibility that some other pieces of landing page software offer, but the major advantage is that you have a broad range of templates that will convert very well for you, and you’ll have them up and running quickly.
+The disadvantage with is that you don’t have the flexibility that some other pieces of software offer, but the major advantage is that you have a broad range of templates that will convert very well for you, and you’ll have them up and running quickly.

 It’s surprising how often you need to build landing pages and the worst thing to do is ask a developer to build a landing page if they don’t have strong expertise in building high converting pages.

-Unbounce is a well-known tool that provides a broad range of templates and very flexible configuration options for each of the landing pages.
+Unbounce is a well-known landing page tool, that provides a broad range of templates and very flexible configuration options.
 Similar to LeadPages, you can have your landing page up and running very quickly.

-- Templates – 83 templates to choose from.
+- Landing Page Templates – 83 templates to choose from.